Taxis in Japan タクシー

 The taxi passenger is also responsible for paying any highway tolls incurred during the journey.

 All Japanese taxis have fare meters and the left rear passenger door will open and close automatically as you enter and exit.
-Many Japanese taxis are now non-smoking, can carry 4 passengers and may display some form of in-cab advertising, especially in Tokyo.
+Most Japanese taxis are now non-smoking, can carry 4 passengers and may display some form of in-cab advertising, especially in Tokyo.
 Tipping is not a custom in Japan.
 A receipt can be printed on request.
 Traveling in a group of four will obviously reduce travel costs.
 Most subway lines close at around midnight in Japan's cities and demand for taxis rises at this time.

 Credit cards are often not accepted by taxi drivers in Japan.
 Cash is the preferred means of payment.
 Let the driver know in advance (i.e. before the ride starts) if:

-Example of Tokyo taxi fare
+Example of Tokyo taxi fares

 An example of a Tokyo taxi ride is between the Shinjuku and Ginza districts.
 At a distance of about 7km (4 1/3 miles) a taxi ride would typically take about 25 minutes and cost between 2,690 and 2,960 yen during daylight hours.
+Other example fares provided by the Tokyo Taxi Hire Association include Tokyo Station to Akihabara 1,450 yen (4.5km), Tokyo Station to Ikebukuro 3,790 yen (11.4km), Tokyo Station to Shinjuku 2,620 yen (7.6km), and Tokyo Station to Ueno 1,990 yen (5.8km).

 In Japanese, taxi is タクシー written in katakana characters.
 A vacant taxi displays the sign 空車 (kuusha or "empty car") in red in the front window, if occupied 賃走 (chinso or "running a fare") in green.